 Small bright dots may appear on your screen display when you turn on your computer.
-Your display contains an extremely large number of thin-film transistors (TFT) and is manufactured using high-precision technology.
+Your display contains an extremely large number of thin-film transistors (TFT) and is manufactured using highprecision technology.
 Any small bright dots that may appear on your display are an intrinsic characteristic of the TFT manufacturing technology.
 Over a period of time, and depending on the usage of the computer, the brightness of the screen will deteriorate.
 This is also an intrinsic characteristic of the screen technology.
 When the computer is operated on battery power, the screen will dim and you may not be able to increase the brightness of the screen while on battery power.

-Disk drive problems
+Disk or internal storage drive problems

-Problems with the hard disk or with a diskette drive usually show up as an inability to access the disk or as sector errors.
-Sometimes a disk problem may cause one or more files to appear to have garbage in them.
-Typical disk problems are:
+Problems with the internal storage drive or with a diskette drive usually show up as an inability to access the drive or as sector errors.
+Sometimes a drive problem may cause one or more files to appear to have garbage in them.
+Typical problems are:

-You are having trouble accessing a disk, or one or more files appear to be missing.
+You are having trouble accessing a drive, or one or more files appear to be missing.